aiesoftware/web-components-shadow-dom-templates/README.md

 ### Shadow DOM Web Component using a Template

-Here we see how the shadow DOM and templates can work together to make isolated, reusable components.
+An example of how the shadow DOM and templates can work together with slots to make isolated, reusable components.

 We use `slots` to allow placeholder markup to be "injected" into the template clone of our component.